 Testosterone supplementation can be used to reverse or correct low testosterone-induced erectile dysfunction.

 A decrease in testosterone levels leads to hormonal changes, which can cause fatigue.
-This can be exacerbated by low testosterone-induced sleep loss, which can easily turn into a vicious cycle.
+Low testosterone-induced sleep loss can exacerbate this, quickly becoming a vicious cycle.

 Low Energy & Fatigue:

-Symptoms of aging can be a direct result of diminishing levels of testosterone or (Low-T) in the body.
+Symptoms of aging can directly result from diminishing levels of testosterone or (Low-T) in the body.
 As we age, our bodies produce less and less testosterone, causing low energy and fatigue.

-The hormones produced by the thyroid and adrenal glands regulate key processes throughout the body.
+The hormones produced by the thyroid and adrenal glands regulate vital processes throughout the body.
 If thyroid hormone and cortisol levels are abnormal, the rest of the body does not function properly.

 The production of certain hormones decreases after the age of 30.
-The lean body mass of some organs also starts to decrease, whereas fat mass increases.
+The lean body mass of some organs also starts to drop, whereas fat mass increases.